cm-cc/mesmer/README.md

- Qmu       ---> incoming muon charge in e+ charge units [-1/1] Ebeam     ---> nominal muon beam energy (GeV) bspr      ---> beam energy spread percentage (%) Eemin     ---> minimum electron energy in the LAB (GeV) themin    ---> minimum electron angle in the LAB (mrad) themax    ---> maximum electron angle in the LAB (mrad)
+ Qmu       ---> incoming muon charge in e+ charge units [-1/1] Ebeam     ---> nominal muon beam energy (GeV) bspr      ---> beam energy spread percentage (%) extmubeam ---> if muon beam 3-momentum is externally fed (beam profile) [yes/no].
+                If 'yes', the beam 3-momentum must be fed into the pipe 'path'/beamprofile.fifo Eemin     ---> minimum electron energy in the LAB (GeV) themin    ---> minimum electron angle in the LAB (mrad) themax    ---> maximum electron angle in the LAB (mrad)